Salon of 1833

 The Salon of 1833 was an art exhibition held at the Louvre in Paris which opened on the 1 March 1833.
 It was held during the July Monarchy of Louis Philippe I and the first Salon to be staged since the failed Paris Uprising of 1832 against his rule.
 The critic Heinrich Heine, reviewing the Salon, observed that Jean-Auguste-Dominique Ingres was the dominant figure of the Salon.
 "Like Louis-Philippe in politics, M. Ingres was this year the king in art: as the former reigned at the Tuileries, he reigned at the Louvre".
-Eugene Delacroix who had enjoyed success at the Salon of 1831 with Liberty Leading the People, was away in Morocco in 1832 and short of time he submitted a few watercolours and portraits rather than the history paintings he had become known for.
+Eugène Delacroix who had enjoyed success at the Salon of 1831 with Liberty Leading the People, was away in Morocco in 1832 and short of time he submitted a few watercolours and portraits rather than the history paintings he had become known for.

 Amongst the works on display was The Nation Is in Danger, a large patriotic painting commissioned by Louis Philippe I from Auguste-Hyacinthe Debay of which only a fragment now survives.
 Joseph-Désiré Court exhibited his history painting Boissy d'Anglas at the National Convention.

 Charles Durupt submitted his Henry III watching the Assassination of the Duke of Guise.
 Horace Vernet showed paintings he had produced while serving as French Academy in Rome including the Portrait of the Marchesa Cunegonda Misciattelli and the history painting Raphael at the Vatican.
-Théodore Rousseau submitted an landscape painting View near Granville.
+Théodore Rousseau submitted a landscape painting View near Granville.
 Leopold Boilly entered a genre painting A Carnival Scene featuring a crowd scene of Paris.
+Although not fully completed until 1835, Leon Cogniet displayed his depiction of Napoleon's Egyptian expedition, intended for the ceiling of the Louvre.

 From 1833 onwards the Salon, which had previously been roughly biannual, was held annually beginning with the Salon of 1834.